segmentio/segment-docs/src/connections/destinations/catalog/clearbit-reveal/index.md

 When you call `page` event from Analytics.js, Clearbit Reveal will send back an enriched `identify` call from their servers.
 For this to work you **must** send an IP address in the context of your Page calls.
 Our Analytics.js library collects the IP address for you, otherwise you need to manually retrieve and set it in `context.ip`.
 The Clearbit Reveal Destination is a server-side destination so you will need to use your secret key.
 This enriched identify call will only arrive in downstream destinations that are configured to receive server-side `identify` events.

-You can find details on what traits Clearbit adds and exactly what will be in the enriched Identify call on [Clearbit’s site](https://segment.clearbit.com/mapping) and full documentation on the Reveal API in the [docs here](https://clearbit.com/docs#reveal-api).
+You can find details on what traits Clearbit adds and exactly what will be in the enriched Identify call on [Clearbit's site](https://segment.clearbit.com/mapping) and full documentation on the Reveal API in the [docs here](https://clearbit.com/docs#reveal-api).

 **Notes**
 1. Clearbit Reveal attributes will not populate on every single identify event as Reveal will not have 100% match rates for your traffic.